 Back in 1995, it was only sufficient for them to be differentiated from both teams, but it was still a rarity for the sub to have something different from the first-choice and, in any case, goalkeeping substitutions are uncommon so to witness such a phenomenon would be unusual.

-When Monaco hosted Leeds in the first round of the 1995-96 UEFA Cup, their goalkeeper Fabien Piveteau wore this top, the design similar to that used by France and Spain at the time.
+Monaco’s starting netminder Fabien Piveteau wore a black top, the design similar to that used by France and Spain at the time.

-Early in the game, Piveteau suffered a knock and then made an error for Leeds’ first goal, scored by the very much in-form Tony Yeboah.
+Early in the game, Piveteau suffered a knock and then made an error for Leeds’ and Yeboah’s first goal.

 Piveteau was replaced at half-time by Marc Delaroche, who wore the Predator design which had premiered at the 1994 World Cup.

 Yeboah doubled Leeds’ advantage in the 64th minute with a brilliant curling effort and ten minutes from time he completed his hat-trick.
 However, in coming off his line to try to close the angle, Delaroche ended up in a nasty collision with defender Basile Boli.